taresh18/ZitAuth/README.md

 # 🛡️ ZitAuth: Zitadel Authentication Abstraction

-**Stop wrestling with authentication complexity.** ZitAuth is your centralized authentication gateway that transforms Zitadel integration from a headache into a breeze.
+ZitAuth is a centralized authentication gateway that transforms Zitadel integration from a headache into a breeze.
 One clean API for all your apps—web, mobile, and backend services.

 **Why ZitAuth?** Because your applications shouldn't care about JWT validation, JWKS endpoints, or OIDC flows.
 They should just work.

-## ⚡ Key Features
+## ✨ Key Features

-**🔐 Bulletproof User Authentication:**  OIDC login with PKCE flow—secure by design, simple to implement
+🔐 **Bulletproof User Authentication**: OIDC login with PKCE flow

-**🤖 Effortless Service-to-Service Auth:**  M2M authentication with JWT Bearer Grant—no more credential juggling
+🤖 **Effortless Service-to-Service Auth**: M2M authentication with JWT Bearer Grant—no more credential juggling

-**✅ One-Stop Token Validation:**  Single `/validate` endpoint handles all tokens—your services stay clean
+✅ **One-Stop Token Validation**: Single `/validate` endpoint handles all tokens—your services stay clean

-**🎯 Ready-to-Run Examples:**  Complete SPA demo + M2M script—see it working in minutes
+🎯 **Ready-to-Run Examples**: Complete SPA demo + M2M script—see it working in minutes

-## Architecture Diagram
+## 📊 Architecture Diagram

 ```mermaid
 graph TD